rstout/basic_dao/README.md

 Account owners can query their account balance by calling `account_balance` and transfer tokens to other accounts by calling `transfer`.
 Anyone can call `list_accounts` to view all accounts.

-Account owners can also submit and vote on proposals.
-An account owner can submit a proposal by calling `submit_proposal`.
+Account owners can also submit proposals by calling `submit_proposal`.
 A proposal specifies a canister, method and arguments for this method.
 Account owners can cast votes (either `Yes` or `No`) on a proposal by calling `vote`.
 The amount of votes cast is equal to amount of tokens the account owner has.
 If enough `Yes` votes are cast, `basic_dao` will execute the proposal by calling the proposal's given method with the given args against the given canister.
 If enough `No` votes are cast, the proposal is not executed, and is instead marked as `Rejected`.

-Certain system parameters, like the number of `Yes` votes to pass a proposal, can be queried by calling `get_system_params`.
+Certain system parameters, like the number of `Yes` votes needed to pass a proposal, can be queried by calling `get_system_params`.
 These system params can be modified via the proposal process, i.e. a proposal can be made to call `update_system_params` with updated values.
 The below demo does exactly that.